ohTMI/Fraud-Detection-Lab/README.md

 # Project Overview

-In this project, we're working with a considerably large dataset of financial transactions, aiming to detect and flag fraudulent transaction while trying to filter out falsfe positives.
+In this project, we're working with a considerably large dataset of financial transactions, aiming to detect and flag fraudulent transaction while trying to filter out false positives.
 Class imbalance presents a major challenge in this dataset, where non-fraudulent transactions far outnumber fraudulent ones.

 # This project has 3 parts: